Our help for Ukraine. Summary for the period 24.02-30.11.2022

 If you wonder what the work of an ODF volunteer supporting refugees looks like, you should read this post by our foundation colleague Dominik Berlinski, who, in addition to his duties as coordinator, selflessly helps others after his working hours.

-The Open Dialog Foundation’s top achievements
+The Open Dialogue Foundation’s top achievements

-The Open Dialog Foundation’s top achievements
+The Open Dialogue Foundation’s top achievements

 24.08.2016